fricas/fricas/src/doc/sphinx/source/install.rst

 Known problems
 --------------

-- currently on when using case insensitive filesystem (typically on Mac OSX and Windows), the git version can be only build in a separate directory (in-tree build will fail).
+- currently when using case insensitive filesystem (typically on macOS and Windows), the git version can only be built in a separate directory (in-tree build will fail).
 This does not affect release tarball.